ehaugw/Outward-MartialArtist/README.md

 # Patch notes

+* Version 2.1.3

+  * Contains a new version of CustomWeaponBehaviour that doesn't break sprint attacks
+  * Implemented a quest related to the trainer and moving him to Emercar.
 * Version 2.1.2

   * Contains an updated version of Custom Weapon Behaviour that doesn't break bows and daggers